chaitany233patil/TitleVerificationSystem/docs/week-2.md

 Title Verification System - Week 2 Progress

 Overview

-In Week 2, we focused on refining the dataset further by addressing inconsistencies, removing duplicates, and ensuring data integrity.
-The primary goal was to achieve a fully cleaned dataset with standardized titles in both English and Hindi.
-This phase involved multiple iterations of cleaning, verification, and final validation to ensure high-quality data for the title verification system.
+In Week 2, we focused on deep cleaning and verifying the dataset to ensure accuracy and consistency.
+This involved detecting and removing special characters, handling missing values, and eliminating duplicate entries in both English and Hindi titles.
+The goal was to achieve a fully cleaned dataset for further processing in upcoming phases.

-Data Cleaning & Preprocessing
+Data Cleaning & Verification

-1. Duplicate Handling

-Identified and removed duplicate rows to maintain unique entries.

-Found duplicate Hindi titles with slight variations in English counterparts and consolidated them.

-2. Special Character Removal
+✅ 1.
+Special Character Removal

-Detected and removed non-Hindi characters from the Hindi Title column.
+Identified and removed unwanted special characters to ensure only valid English and Hindi text in titles.

-Ensured only valid Devanagari script characters were retained in Hindi titles.

-3. Missing Value Handling
+✅ 2.
+Handling Missing Values

-Filled missing values in the "Cleaned Hindi Title" column using corresponding values from the "Hindi Title" column.
+Detected and addressed missing values in the Cleaned Hindi Title column.

-Ensured no missing values were left in critical fields.

-4. Standardization & Formatting

-Lowercased all English titles to ensure uniformity.
+Replaced missing values with appropriate placeholders to maintain data integrity.
+✅ 3.
+Duplicate Entry Removal

-Trimmed unnecessary spaces and punctuation from both English and Hindi titles.
+Identified and removed duplicate records in both English and Hindi titles.

-Ensured consistent formatting across all cleaned titles.
+Ensured each title appears only once in the cleaned dataset.

-Final Verification & Results
+Final Dataset Verification

-After multiple iterations, the dataset was validated against key quality checks:
+After completing the cleaning process, we performed a final quality check to confirm:

-No missing values ✅
+✔ No missing values in any column.

-No duplicate Hindi titles ✅
+✔ No duplicate entries in English or Hindi titles.

-No unwanted special characters ✅
+✔ No special characters or formatting issues.

-Uniform formatting for all titles ✅
+✔ Uniform formatting across all records.

-The final cleaned dataset was exported and is now ready for further processing in the title verification system.
+✔ Dataset is fully cleaned and ready for use. ✅

+Summary of Week 2 Achievements
+✔ Special characters removed.
+✔ Missing values handled.
+✔ Duplicate titles eliminated.
+✔ Final dataset verified and confirmed clean.

 Next Steps (Week 3 and Beyond)

-In the upcoming weeks, we aim to:
+In the upcoming weeks, we will:

-Implement advanced text normalization techniques to enhance accuracy.
+🔹 Implement advanced text normalization techniques to enhance consistency.

-Develop similarity detection algorithms using TF-IDF, Cosine Similarity, and phonetic matching.
+🔹 Develop title similarity detection using TF-IDF, Cosine Similarity, and phonetic matching.

-Begin integrating the cleaned dataset into the verification system backend.
+🔹 Begin API and frontend development for the system.
+🔹 Further refine the dataset based on domain-specific requirements.

-With a fully cleaned and structured dataset, we are now well-prepared for the next phase of development!
+With a fully cleaned and structured dataset, we are now well-prepared to move forward with model development!